-Then one day I came across a 3d printed plotter bot design by MakerBlock.
+My idea was to build off of another interesting opensource plotter robot design by MakerBlock.
 He and others developed arduino code that allowed a robot to read g-code and plot with a marker using hobby servos, a task typically done with stepper motors.
 Great idea and perfect for making an ultra low cost robot that still had lots of functionality.

-My idea was to build off of his code and create my own set of robot hardware to draw on coffee mugs.
-The thought being to emulate the famous Egg-bot, except with even lower barriers to entry and to produce objects with more everyday appeal.
+The other part of the inspiration was to emulate the famous Egg-bot, except with lower barriers to entry, more hackability, and to produce objects with more everyday appeal.

 I began this work with research and very rough sketches until I came up with a plausible model.
 I leveraged the proven arduino case design & electronic aspects from my own previous work on SimpleSumo robots to give me a boost.